philippe-gregoire/dashboardPhoto/README.md

 - clone the project

 - Open the folder and the "manifest.yml" file and edit it to change the name and the host with the name you gave to the application you created on Bluemix.
+- open the app.js and make the following updates:
+    - with your own Weather Company data service credential: var weather_host =  "https://username:password.mybluemix.net";
+    - with the right cloudant credentials, the instructor will give to you;
+    - with the right watson conversation credentials, the instructor will give to you;

-3. Push the app to Bluemix
+4. Push the app to Bluemix
 - Open the Command prompt and locate to the project folder you have just unzipped. (with cd command)
 - Connect to Bluemix using command line (download CF CLI first: https://github.com/cloudfoundry/cli/releases):